EsotericSoftware/kryo/README.md

 ## Compatibility

 For some needs, especially long term storage of serialized bytes, it can be important how serialization handles changes to classes.
-This is known as forward and backward compatibility.
+This is known as forward (reading byte serialized by new classes) and backward (reading bytes serialized by older classes) compatibility.
 By default, most user classes will be serialized using FieldSerializer, which does not support adding, removing, or changing the type of fields without invalidating previously serialized bytes.
 This is acceptable in many situations, such as sending data over a network.
 If necessary, an alternate generic serializer can be used:

 ```java
     kryo.setDefaultSerializer(TaggedFieldSerializer.class);
 ```

 TaggedFieldSerializer only serializes fields that have a @Tag annotation.
-This is less flexible than FieldSerializer, which can handle most classes without needing annotations, but allows TaggedFieldSerializer to support adding new fields without invalidating previously serialized bytes.
-If a field is removed it will invalidate previously serialized bytes, so fields should be annotated with @Deprecated instead of being removed.
+This is less flexible than FieldSerializer, which can handle most classes without needing annotations, but allows TaggedFieldSerializer to support both renaming fields and adding new fields without invalidating previously serialized bytes.
+Fields with the @Tag annotation should never be removed, instead they can be marked with the @Deprecated annotation.
+Deprecated fields can optionally be renamed so they don't clutter the class (eg, `ignored`, `ignored2`).

 Alternatively, CompatibleFieldSerializer can be used, which writes a simple schema before the object data the first time the class is encountered in the serialized bytes.
 Like FieldSerializer, it can serialize most classes without needing annotations.
 Fields can be added or removed without invalidating previously serialized bytes, but changing the type of a field is not supported.

-This has some additional overhead, both in speed and size, when compared to FieldSerializer.
+FieldSerializer is most efficient, but does not allow the serialized classes to be changed.
+TaggedFieldSerializer is very efficient, usually the serialized size is only increased by 1 additional byte per field and there is no speed penalty.
+TaggedFieldSerializer allows classes to evolve and is the ideal solution when backward compatibility is required.
+CompatibleFieldSerializer is much less efficient, both in speed and size.
+The schema it writes contains field names as strings and it has to allocate buffers during serialization and deserialization.
+CompatibleFieldSerializer should only be used if TaggedFieldSerializer cannot.

 Additional serializers could be developed for forward and backward compatibility, such as a serializer that uses an external, hand written schema.